 He has had numerous solo exhibitions since 1974 in Australia, New York, London and Rome, and has exhibited regularly in Sydney and Melbourne since the mid-1980’s

-He presently lives and works in Sydney, Australia, and is represented by Charles Nodrum Gallery in Melbourne and King Street Gallery on William in Sydney and Nancy Sever Gallery in Canberra.
+He presently lives and works in Sydney, Australia, and is represented by Charles Nodrum Gallery in Melbourne, King Street Gallery on William in Sydney and Nancy Sever Gallery in Canberra.